 9.4 Upon receipt of written request, CPMA will provide an individual a list of third parties to which it may have disclosed personal information about the individual and the purpose for which the information may have been disclosed.

 9.5 When an individual successfully demonstrates the inaccuracy or incompleteness of personal information held by CPMA, CPMA will amend the information as required.

 9.6 CPMA may decline to provide an individual access to his or her personal information in accordance with applicable laws

-An individual can address a challenge concerning CPMA’s compliance with the above principles to the designated person accountable for compliance within CPMA.
+An individual can address a challenge concerning CPMA’s compliance with the above principles to CPMA’s Chief Privacy Officer.

 10.2 Questions and complaints regarding CPMA’s compliance with this policy may be made in writing to:

 Chief Privacy Officer

 162 Cleopatra Drive

 By e-mail: firstname.lastname@example.org